This is What Happened When I Quit My Job

 Ask yourself this question when it comes to your job or current business model: Does it serve my end goal?

-The key steps for quitting your job to do what you want are this:
+The key steps to quit your day job to do what you want are this:

 1. Deciding what you want – Decision is a powerful action.
 Do it without hesitation.